ibis-project/ibis/docs/getting_started.md

 Limit[r0, n=5]
 ```

-!!! note "Results in Pandas DataFrame"
+!!! note "Results in pandas DataFrame"

-    Ibis returns results as a Pandas DataFrame by default.
-It isn't using Pandas to
+    Ibis returns results as a pandas DataFrame by default.
+It isn't using pandas to
     perform any of the computation.
 The query is executed by the backend (DuckDB in
     this case).
 Only when the query is executed does Ibis then pull back the results
     and convert them into a DataFrame.